-Sponsoring Measure Z, which was passed by almost 70% of our citizens, increasing sales tax by one quarter of one percent to hire 40 additional police officers and increase youth programs offered in the city;
+Sponsoring Measure Z, which was passed by almost 70% of its citizens, increasing sales tax by one quarter of one percent to hire 40 additional police officers and increase youth programs offered in the city;

 Working with the county, schools, state, and private sector to create one of the most comprehensive anti-crime collaborations in existence, called Operation Phoenix;